 How Perec managed in the age before computers and word processors, I will never know.
-When I had finished a draft of a story, I habitually ran a ‘Find’ search on the letter which was supposed to be missing, only to discover there were often tens of the little blighters highlighted in fluorescent yellow.
+When I finished drafting a story, I habitually ran a ‘Find’ search on the letter which was supposed to be missing, only to discover there were often several and sometimes even tens of the little blighters highlighted in fluorescent yellow.
 S was the only story where none of the letter in question got through the net of my finished draft.
 I guess it tends to stand out in a sentence.

 ‘I’m always interested to see, reading these, whether I’m aware of the missing letter — whether I’m noticing the writerly things you’re doing (not unlike tumbling) or whether I’m too caught up in the narrative to be conscious on that level.
 Often it’s a mixture of both, but I got too caught up in this one to think for a moment about who, what, wildcats, etc.’

 The set of 27 is far from perfect.
 I only slowly realised that the lipograms were becoming predominantly fictional, and so a few are riddles or non-fiction, and maybe one of these days I’ll have another pass at those letters.
 Probably some of the narratives need a little more room to breathe, and perhaps if they were appearing in book form rather than here, they would get that.